Roses:EverythingYou NeedTo Know

-- Remove your roses from their wrap and pull off any leaves that may sit below the waterline in your chosen vase.
+1. Remove your roses from their wrap and pull off any leaves that may sit below the waterline in your chosen vase.

-- Take some scissors and carefully trim the stems diagonally.
+2. Take some scissors and carefully trim the stems diagonally.
 This ensures the cut flowers can continue to lap up the water they need.

-- Fill your vase with fresh water and throw in any flower food that came with your roses.
+3. Fill your vase with fresh water and throw in any flower food that came with your roses.

-- Change the water every few days to keep your roses happy, avoid draughty spots in your house and don't place them in direct sunlight.
+4. Arrange your bouquet in your vase and top it up regularly with fresh water and remove any leaves or petals that are wilting.
+Change the water every few days to keep your roses happy, avoid draughty spots in your house and don't place them in direct sunlight.
 Easy!

-Uses for roses
+Uses for Roses